If you’re hunting for an affordable rear-drive elliptical, NordicTrack’s SpaceSaver SE7i is certainly worth checking out.

 But when it comes to performance, I think the SE7i is pretty mediocre- there just isn’t that much to get excited about.

 With an 18″ stride and an 18 lb flywheel, I think this elliptical is best suited for smaller folks or folks who plan on lighter-duty use.

 But to be fair, there aren’t many rear-drive ellipticals in this price range to begin with, and even less that can fold vertically for storage.

-So, if you’re looking for a rear-drive elliptical specifically or one that will fit in a tight space, I think the SE7i makes sense, but I think there are better options when it comes to performance.
+So, if you’re looking for a rear-drive elliptical specifically or one that will fit in a tight space and has streaming capabilities, I think the SE7i could make a lot of sense.